kirtan-226/cv/src/data/about.md

 # Intro

-I am Kirtan J. Limbachiya, a passionate and skilled professional with a solid foundation in web development and extensive experience in technologies like React, Node.js, and CodeIgniter.
-I have successfully led and contributed to innovative projects, crafting efficient and user-centric solutions.
+Hello!
+I’m Kirtan J. Limbachiya—a curious mind passionate about technology, learning, and impact.
+My journey in tech started with a fascination for problem-solving and evolved through hands-on experience in software development, data science, and leadership.
+I've worked on diverse projects involving technologies like React, Node.js, and CodeIgniter, and led teams during internships where we delivered robust backend systems.

-Currently, I am pursuing an MSc in Digital Engineering in Germany, with a strong interest in Data Engineering.
-This academic journey reflects my dedication to evolving as a data engineer while honing my expertise in software architecture and development.
+Currently, I’m pursuing a Master's in Digital Engineering in Germany, with a special interest in data engineering and intelligent systems.
+My academic path has been shaped by a desire to innovate and continuously grow as both a developer and a collaborator.

-Beyond my academic and professional endeavors, I thrive on impactful collaboration and enjoy playing chess tournament.
-My ultimate aspiration is to contribute to projects that drive meaningful social and technological advancements, applying my skills to solve complex, real-world problems with ingenuity and purpose.
+Outside of tech, I find joy in community service through BAPS and have led initiatives like the Unnat Bharat Clean Drive in Bharuch.
+I also enjoy chess, which sharpens my strategic thinking—something I bring into my coding and team efforts.
+My mission is to use technology for good—solving real-world problems with precision, empathy, and purpose.
 # Some History

 I completed my 10th grade in 2017 from Queen of Angels Higher Secondary School, Bharuch, achieving a notable score of 78%.
 Following this, I pursued my higher secondary education at Green Valley High School, Vadodara, from 2017 to 2019, where I successfully passed the 12th grade with a score of 70%.